pitkley/aws-search-extension/README.md

     1. Trigger a manual index update.

-        Use your browser's omnibox, activate the AWS search extension (e.g. by typing `aws` followed by a space), then enter `:update`.
+        Use your browser's omnibox, activate the AWS search extension (e.g. by typing `ase` followed by a space), then enter `:update`.
         You will see a result informing you to hit "Enter" to trigger an index update, and it also informs you when the indices where last updated:

         ![Triggering a manual update](docs/aes-command-update.png)